It should come as no surprise that the Duggar family is worth a lot of money.

 The Next Generation

-Now, the youngest Duggar daughters have launched a new venture by releasing their first album as singing group The Duggar Girls.
-Will it be successful as the family’s other projects?
-Only time will tell.
+In 2019, the youngest Duggar daughters launched a new venture by releasing their first album as singing group The Duggar Girls.